No-no77/otakucansavetheworld/_articles/hardsubs-are-unethical.md

 1. You can easily help information to not get lost.
 2. You gain ownership and agency of the information you are consuming.
-3. You can easily use old high-quality subtitles in low quality videos and add eventually add them to videos of higher quality.
+3. You can easily use old high-quality subtitles in low-quality videos and add eventually add them to videos of higher quality.
 4. Easily retime the subtitles for a TV version of a show or other piece of media whenever a Blu-Ray comes out.

-Softsubs feel like the only adequate answer, as operating with softsubs as the standard model would make it so that people have the need to interact with hardsubs only through their desire to consume something specifically curated and redesigned based on the quality of the derivative work, you transform hardsubs in actual art and properly doujin work - [though there are some impressive resuts that can be entirely achieved only with extremely autistic ASS work](https://streamable.com/e4ze3g).
+Softsubs seem like the only adequate answer, as operating with softsubs as the standard model would make it so that people have the need to interact with hardsubs only through their desire to consume something specifically curated and redesigned based on the quality of the derivative work, you transform hardsubs into actual art and properly doujin work - [though there are some impressive results that can be entirely achieved only with extremely autistic ASS work](https://streamable.com/e4ze3g).
 In addition, by releasing softsubs you let the information free to be remodeled and redesigned as desired without risking the original content from being lost.
 Hardsubs do not share the attribute of being possibly enhanced by another derivative work built from it, it's a break in the otaku doujin circuit.

 ## Subbers and Copyright Misuse

-To understand overseas otaku culture we need to recognize that it is mostly entangled in pirate culture, but even though this is a well stated fact, it seems some fansubbers and fansubgroups lack the basic understanding that Copyright claims work on a trust-based chain, once that chain is broken, it is inherently hypocritical to claim it back, but somehow a few of them still copyright their created subtitles, which is not only materially adding a risk to the content's likelihood to be kept safely data loss hazard, while actively denying a possibility of refinement that transcends the capability of the first subber.
+To understand overseas otaku culture we need to recognize that it is mostly entangled in pirate culture, but even though this is a well-stated fact, it seems some fansubbers and fansubgroups lack the basic understanding that Copyright claims work on a trust-based chain, once that chain is broken, it is inherently hypocritical to claim it back, but somehow a few of them still copyright their created subtitles, which is not only materially adding a risk to the content's likelihood to be kept safely data loss hazard, while actively denying a possibility of refinement that transcends the capability of the first subber.

 Here is an example of how bizarrely dishonest some of those people can be.
-It's not to hard to understand where I'm coming from:
+It's not too hard to understand where I'm coming from:

 ![](../images/imagine_hypocrisy.png)
-*Imagine Subs showing how much they care about recognition even if it means total lost of information, or how they call it: a mere inconvenience*
+*Imagine Subs showing how much they care about recognition even if it means total loss of information, or how they call it: a mere inconvenience*

 ## How to set subtitles free